tormyvancool/OBS-STUDIO_Countdown/README.md

 With this unique timer, you ca setup a *Start Text* that serves to inform what will happen within  "X" days-hours-minutes-seconds

 After the elapsed time you can have:
-- a Final Text or
+- A Final Text or
-- switch to a scene that you can choose froma dropdown menu
+- Switch to a scene that you can choose froma dropdown menu
-- you can even start the recording, if you select it form the drop down.
+- You can even start the recording, if you select it form the drop down.